German Shorthaired Pointer

 This breed doesn't need a ton of maintenance beyond regular brushing and the occasional bath.
 They need more frequent brushing during the shedding seasons to rid them of loose hairs, which can be difficult to remove from furniture and carpeting.
 But compared with other breeds, they're considered very clean dogs and mild shedders.

-German shorthaired pointers are smart, willing to please, and easy to get along with.
-They have lots of energy to burn, and will let you know when they’re feeling playful.
-They’re active their whole lives—but from 6 months to 3 years old, this breed is particularly energetic and will need lots of activity and affection.
+German shorthaired pointers are smart dogs, willing to please, and easy to get along with.
+They have lots of energy to burn and will let you know when they're feeling playful.
+They're active their whole lives—but from 6 months to 3 years old, this breed is particularly energetic and will need lots of activity and affection.

-GSPs have a high prey drive, which means they’re wired to chase any small animal that crosses their path.
+GSPs have a high prey drive because of their hunting history, which means they're wired to chase any small animal that crosses their path.
 A fenced yard and leashed walks are a must for this free-spirited breed.
-Your German shorthaired pointer is likely to wander off and do his own thing if he’s not trained to stay by your side.
+Your German shorthaired pointer is likely to wander off and do his own thing if he's not trained to stay by your side.
 The good news?
 With a little patience and lots of positive reinforcement, these dogs are quick to learn.

 Kid-friendly and kind, GSPs get along with other dogs and are polite with most strangers.
-They love playing with children, but can be a little rambunctious at times.
-The breed can be “mouthy”—meaning they’re likely to engage in play biting and chewing.
-They won’t bark excessively, but they will alert you to visitors and strange noises.
+They love playing with children, but can be a little rambunctious at times—as with any dog, kids should be supervised during GSP playtime and be taught how to interact with pets.
+They won't bark excessively, but they will alert you to visitors and strange noises.

 These dogs are easy to groom.
-You’ll need to trim their nails, clean their ears, and brush their coat with a groomer’s mit or firm bristle brush once a week.
-They’ll also enjoy the occasional bath with mild shampoo—twice a year should be plenty for these dogs who rely on natural oils to protect their skin.
-GSPs shed more in the spring and fall, and need extra brushing during those seasons to keep them from leaving a trail of little loose hairs behind.
+You'll need to trim their nails, check and clean their ears, and brush their coat with a groomer's mitt or firm bristle brush once a week.
+They'll also enjoy the occasional bath with mild shampoo—twice a year should be plenty for these dogs, who rely on natural oils to protect their skin.
+GSPs shed more in the spring and fall and need extra brushing during those seasons to keep them from leaving a trail of little loose hairs behind.

-“German shorthaired pointers need a lot of socializing to build up their confidence,” says Goudey-Rigger.
-“Daily handling is important to get puppies used to being touched.
+"German shorthaired pointers need a lot of socializing to build up their confidence," Goudey-Rigger says.
+"Daily handling is important to get puppies used to being touched.
 As soon as the puppy has a couple of vaccines, they should be introduced to new people daily.
-You want them to get comfortable with new sights and sounds.”
+You want them to get comfortable with new sights and sounds."

 Feed your German shorthaired pointer dog food with high-quality ingredients.
 Check with your vet for information about how much and how often to feed your pup based on age, activity level, and individual needs.

-The German shorthaired pointer has a lifespan of 12 to 14 years and is typically a healthy dog.
+The German shorthaired pointer has a lifespan of 12–14 years and is typically a healthy dog.

-Potential health complications for this breed can include hip dysplasia, eye issues, and heart problems.
-GSPs are also prone to bloating, which can be life-threatening.
-To help prevent this, avoid feeding immediately before or after vigorous activity.
+According to the German Shorthaired Pointer Club of America (GSPCA), potential health complications for this breed can include hip dysplasia, eye issues, and heart problems.
+GSPs are also prone to bloat (gastric dilation volvulus), which can be life-threatening.
+Owners of German shorthaired pointer puppies should talk to their veterinarian about what they can do to prevent GDV.

-Reputable breeders will screen for health issues in your puppy.
-You can help your German shorthaired pointer steer clear of serious complications by scheduling regular check-ups and taking the advice of your veterinarian.
+Reputable German shorthaired pointer steer breeders will screen for health issues in your puppy.
+You can help your GSP steer clear of serious complications by scheduling regular check-ups and taking the advice of your veterinarian.

-German breeders wanted one dog to “do it all,” so they spent generations perfecting this hunting dog in the 1700s and 1800s.
-While it’s hard to tell which breeds were combined to ultimately create the GSP, it’s likely that a combination of German bird dogs and Spanish pointers is behind this versatile and intelligent gundog.
+German breeders wanted one dog to "do it all," so they spent generations perfecting this hunting dog in the 1700s and 1800s.
+While it's hard to tell which breeds were combined to ultimately create the GSP, it's likely that a combination of German bird dogs and Spanish pointers is behind this versatile and intelligent gundog, according to the GSPCA.

-- German shorthaired pointers have been named Best In Show by the Westminster Kennel Club three times—1974, 2005, and 2016.
+- German shorthaired pointers have been named Best In Show by the Westminster Kennel Club three times—in 1974, 2005, and 2016.

-- Famous owners of GSPs include Bradley Cooper, Tim McGraw, and Ben Stein.
+- Famous owners of GSPs include actor Bradley Cooper, country music star Tim McGraw, and writer and politician Ben Stein.